hubmartin/bc-doc/docs/projects/doorbell/README.md

 You need to add the code below to your `app/application.c` file.
 Because all the logic is handled in the button callback, there's no need to use or create `application_taks()` function.

+You can change the button pin to any GPIO if you connect external button to you Core Module.
+See the [GPIO API page](http://api.bigclown.com/group__bc__gpio.html).

 ``` c
 // LED instance